World Wildlife Fund Canada

 |$40k - $80k||0|

 About World Wildlife Fund Canada:

-Founded in 1967, World Wildlife Fund Canada (WWF Canada) is a conservation charity that aims to protect and restore Earth’s natural environment for future generations.
-WWF Canada conserves the environment by running its own conservation programs, granting money for conservation research projects and raising public awareness about how important the environment is.
-WWF Canada divides its conservation efforts into five core programs: Arctic conservation, Oceans conservation, Freshwater conservation, Global conservation and Conservation science and raising awareness.
+Founded in 1967, World Wildlife Fund Canada (WWF Canada) aims to protect and restore Earth’s natural environment for future generations.
+WWF Canada conserves the environment by running conservation programs, granting money for conservation research projects and raising public awareness about how important the environment is.
+WWF Canada divides its conservation efforts into six core programs: Arctic conservation, Oceans conservation, Freshwater conservation, Global conservation, community engagement, and conservation science and raising awareness.

-This charity report is an update that is currently being reviewed by WWF Canada.
-Changes and edits may be forthcoming.
+This charity report is an update that is currently being reviewed by WWFC.
+Comments and edits may be forthcoming.